 Ranking is the final moment of the fourth phase: Search.

-Context plays a major role in the Search phase, and almost every step takes into account the user's and device's characteristics.
+Context plays a major role in the Search phase, and almost every step

 As we can see from the image above, the Search phase is composed of four distinct stages: